Alex-developer/OneHUD/README.md

 Track Recorder, to allow track position to be shown on the dashboard Telemetry recoding and analysis

-A vide of the latest version showing the default iPhine dash running on lots of devices [https://www.youtube.com/watch?v=Fo_JXQd9oz4](https://www.youtube.com/watch?v=Fo_JXQd9oz4)
+A video of the latest version showing the default iPhine dash running on lots of devices [https://www.youtube.com/watch?v=Fo_JXQd9oz4](https://www.youtube.com/watch?v=Fo_JXQd9oz4)

 A video of the Alpha track map can be found at  [https://www.youtube.com/watch?v=h2GRYcLq-vY](https://www.youtube.com/watch?v=h2GRYcLq-vY/)